Julia-Baraulia/Mobile-game/README.md

-Wrote a function that calculates player retention (by days since the player's registration date).
+Write a function that calculates player retention (by days since the player's registration date).

 Analyze the results from an A/B test in which two groups of users were offered different sets of promotional offers.